RemoteAcademy/ReALv3/README.md

 functionality, an instance of MongoDB must be running locally.
 To set it up, make sure you have MongoDB installed on your computer.
 To run it, cd to the bin folder and run the command, `mongod.exe`
-The bin directory should be somewhere like C:\Program Files\MongoDB\Server\3.6\bin on windows.
+The bin directory should be somewhere like C:\Program Files\MongoDB\Server\3.6\bin on Windows.

 Labs can be added through the Remote Laboratory but admin users must be added manually.
 I'd recommend using Robomongo as a GUI interface with the database.
 Inserting a user should follow